wesleysee/dynamix/README.md

 The following plugins can be used to further enhance the functionality of Dynamix.
 They all require the Dynamix webGui to be present (installation of the add-on will be aborted when the webGui isn't detected).
 Right-click the links below and select "save link as".
 These plugins need to be placed in the directory `/boot/config/plugins`.

+People who have installed **Dynamix Plugin Control** can install any optional plugin using the web GUI.
+The description below is to do a manual installation.

 To install the plugin after copying it, telnet to your unRAID server and type the following:
 ```
 cd /boot/config/plugins